n0tic/TwitchBot/README.md

 It reads the connection information from an external Config.txt source file.
 Syntax is [VarName] = "VarValue".

+NOTE: You must verify if the bot responds to anything in the chat once it has been started.
+If it doesn't, please verify settings and try again.
+There is no way to know if the bot was successful.

 ### Online Features
 You can set the bot to use online-mode in the Config.txt file.
 If you do, you need a webserver and index.php file accessable.
 OnlineMode does upload your stats when !hungry command is called from chat (Once every 30 seconds max, unless upload has been entered in bot client).